Cake: Shapes

-Cake flour
+Flour

-Special cake flour with a high starch-to-gluten ratio is made from fine-textured, soft, low-protein wheat.
-It is strongly bleached and compared to all-purpose flour, cake flour tends to result in cakes with a lighter, less dense texture.
-Therefore, it is frequently specified or preferred in cakes meant to be soft, light, and/or bright white, such as angel food cake.
+In the US, special cake flour is available, which has a high starch-to-gluten ratio that is made from fine-textured, soft, low-protein wheat.
+It is strongly bleached and compared to all-purpose flour, and cake flour tends to result in cakes with a lighter, less dense texture.
+In Europe, Australia and New Zealand, cake flour is banned because it is bleached, with recipes stipulating using either plain (US:All-purpose) or self-raising flour.
+In US recipes, cake flour is frequently specified or preferred in cakes meant to be soft, light or bright white, such as angel food cake.
 However, if cake flour is called for, a substitute can be made by replacing a small percentage of all-purpose flour with cornstarch or removing two tablespoons from each cup of all-purpose flour.
 Some recipes explicitly specify or permit all-purpose flour, notably where a firmer or denser cake texture is desired.

 Cooking

 A cake can fail to bake properly, which is called "falling".
 In a cake that "falls", parts may sink or flatten, because it was baked at a temperature that is too low or too hot, when it has been underbaked and when placed in an oven that is too hot at the beginning of the baking process.
 The use of excessive amounts of sugar, flour, fat or leavening can also cause a cake to fall.
 A cake can also fall when subjected to cool air that enters an oven when the oven door is opened during the cooking process.